DUNE/p3s/documents/src/JOB.md

 ## Running your first job

+We will use a prefab example for your first run.
 Inspect the **p3s/inputs/jobs** directory of the repo that you cloned from GitHub.
 Find and examine the file **printEnv.json**.